-The film was made and released about a decade after its source play "The Gingerbread Lady" by Neil Simon was first performed in December 1970.
-The play opened on Broadway on 13th December 1970 and played 193 performances until 29th May 1971 when it closed.
+The film was released eleven years after its source play "The Gingerbread Lady" by Neil Simon was first performed in December 1970.
+The play opened on Broadway on December 13, 1970, and played 193 performances until May 29, 1971, when it closed.
 Thomas S. Hischak in his book "American Theatre: a Chronicle of Comedy and Drama 1969-2000 (2001)" said the play ran "a disappointing five months, the shortest run yet for a Simon play."
 "The Gingerbread Lady" is considered one of Simon's few flops, Simon extensively re-wrote it for this feature film adaptation.
 Susan Fehrenbacher Koprince, Associate Professor of English at the University of North Dakota, Grand Forks, has said that the movie "is radically changed" from "The Gingerbread Lady" and used "less than half" of the play for the film.

-Ironically, because the picture was shot in New York at the height of the NY stage season where all the theaters were being used for productions, stage interiors had to be shot elsewhere, which was in a theater in Los Angeles, one on Wilshire Boulevard.
+Ironically, because the picture was shot in New York City at the height of the New York stage season, where all the theaters were being used for productions, stage interiors had to be shot elsewhere, which was in a theater in Los Angeles, one on Wilshire Boulevard.

-First film as a producer for writer Neil Simon.
+First film as a Producer for Neil Simon.
 Simon once said of this, "...to avoid any of the confrontations I've had with producers in the past over casting, I've decided to do this one myself.
 I didn't want anyone telling me we had to have superstar names."

-The name of the play that Georgia (Marsha Mason) was performing in was "Only When I Laugh".
-As such, this film represents an instance where the title of a play-within-a-movie is also the title of the movie.
+The name of the play, in which Georgia (Marsha Mason) was performing, was "Only When I Laugh".
+As such, this film represents an instance where the title of a play-within-a-movie, is also the title of the movie.

 In the case of James Coco's role as struggling actor Jimmy Perino, the conceptual link was even closer than that between Marsha Mason and her Georgia Hines character.
 Writer Neil Simon said: "I used a facet of Jimmy's personality when I created the character.
 Not the Jimmy of today who's a respected star but the Jimmy I first met several years ago".